DRAWilliams/guide/docs/Observer/Creating Proposals/index.md

 _Export Proposal_ provides a downloadable zip file containing this proposal as JSON, any supporting documents you may have uploaded, and a screenshot of this overview.
 The astute among you will have realised this is the file you then upload when you click on the button _Import existing proposal_.
-The intention of this is to allow you to transfer proposals between different instanced of the Polaris application.
+The intention of this is to allow you to transfer proposals between different instances of the Polaris application.

 _Clone Proposal_ creates a deep copy of the current proposal as a new proposal i.e., everything is copied - targets, technical goals, observations, justifications, supporting documents, ...